RutwijGhadge/Library-Management-System/README.md

 If available → can borrow/purchase.

-If unavailable → exception is thrown.
+If unavailable → Message "Book Not Available on Rent".

 Issuing a book

 Receipt generated.

-Copy count reduced.
+Bookcopy count reduced.

 Returning a book

-Bill is calculated based on usage/rent.
+Bill is calculated based on usage Days/rent.

 Copy count updated.

 Reminder system
 After 1 month, user gets a reminder if book is not returned.

+Bill Calculated Based on the Number of Days it was Rented and also additional rent will be applicable if not returned within specified period.